Focus Taiwan App

 To activate the text-to-speech service, please first agree to the privacy policy below.

-Salvador Alejandro Llinas Onate (center), a Spanish fugitive, returns to Taoyuan International Airport Sunday morning after denied entry by Singapore.
+Salvador Alejandro Llinas Onate (center), a Spanish fugitive, returns to Taoyuan International Airport Sunday morning after being denied entry to Singapore.
 CNA photo Oct.
 20, 2024

-Salvador Alejandro Llinas Onate (center), a Spanish fugitive, returns to Taoyuan International Airport Sunday morning after denied entry by Singapore.
+Salvador Alejandro Llinas Onate (center), a Spanish fugitive, returns to Taoyuan International Airport Sunday morning after being denied entry to Singapore.
 CNA photo Oct.
 20, 2024

 Taoyuan, Oct.
 20 (CNA) A Spanish fugitive who was deported by Taiwan on Saturday was flown back to Taiwan Taoyuan International Airport early Sunday after been denied entry by Singapore, according to the National Immigration Agency (NIA).